 SINGING & MUSIC

-In addition to the Audio Tracks here, view the Press Page for live performances, films & documentaries, radio interviews, magazine articles, blogs, press releases and other publicity.
+Find audio tracks on Soundcloud and YouTube!
+View the Press Page for live performances, films & documentaries, radio interviews, magazine articles, blogs, press releases and other publicity.
 Suzanne's Demo CD Brucia La Terra is available for purchase here.
-Please visit her YouTube and Instagram as well.

 Possessing a unique and powerful voice, Suzanne is a Contralto (Tiefer Alt/ Contralto Profondo/ Oktavista) based in Buffalo, NY, performing in top venues in the US, Canada, England, Scotland, France, Malta, Italy, Germany, and the Czech Republic.
 For 5 years she lived in York UK, where she studied historical performance practice with Grammy-winning John Potter, Peter Seymour, and world famous soprano Lynne Dawson.
 Ms. Fatta has been praised highly for her very expansive range and dramatic skills, singing from Bass I to Soprano II; in fact she performs professionally as a Bass in the famous Vivaldi's Women choir (aka Schola Pietatis Antonio Vivaldi) as seen on the BBC (Richard Vendome, director).